node-red/node-red-nodes/hardware/sensorTag/README.md

 * Gyroscope - { topic: [topic_prefix]/ , payload: { x:0.0, y:0.0, z:0.0 } }
 * Buttons - { topic: [topic_prefix]/ , payload: { left: "down", right: "up"} }

+The sensorTag library used by this node only supports using 1 SensorTag at once.

 **NOTE:** Node-RED needs to be run as root inorder or access the Linux Bluetooth 4.0 system calls